igrishaev/pg2/docs/ssl.md

 Pass the result into the `:ssl-context` config field.

-## Case 3: Key, Cert, and CA/Root files
+## The Key, Cert, and CA/Root files

 The same as above but with an extra CA/root certificate file (might be called `cert-CA`, `root-ca`, or just `root`).
 Pass them in the same order into the